rmward17/Money_Ballers/README.md

  [Create Database: Money_Ballers](https://github.com/rmward17/Money_Ballers/blob/0126ba196d332f99e92eb8d4c00673529df415e4/Database/money_ballers_db_create.sql)

-* Code includes Create table script for each of 3 tables and select statements to check post csv import that all of the data was imported
+* Code includes Create table script for each of 5 tables and select statements to check post csv import that all of the data was imported
 * 3 tables:
   * salaries
   * batting
+  * fielding
+  * pitching
   * people

 * Datatypes for dates were created as VARCHAR and VARCHAR sizes were determined based roughly on how many characters each field needed to hold
   * Data did not load with the DATE data type.
   * We can "ALTER TABLE ALTER COLUMN" fairly easily to set all the Dates to the correct datatype.